DykemaBill/virustracker/README.md

 - Log clean-up/archive - DONE
 - Add page refresh time to configuration - DONE
 - Add filter by region option - DONE
+- Add status page to show server info, status of configuration, and logs -
+- Add options to disable logs automatically and via configuration -
+- Add option to control location of config and logs -
-- Add country maps and remove embedded world map
+- Add country maps and remove embedded world map - Started Dash branch
-- Look into direct OData access to Johns Hopkins University, likely separate project
+- Look into direct OData access to Johns Hopkins University or other JSON API such as ESRI -

 # License